Enrolment with Exeter College 2024

 At enrolment, we’ll confirm that you’re on the right course for your future, meet the expected grade profile and make sure you’re set up on all of our systems to start your exceptional education with us.

-Remember, if you don’t get the results you were hoping for, still come along for your enrolment appointment.
+Remember, if you don’t get the results you were hoping for, or you’ve changed your mind about the course that you want to do, still come along for your enrolment appointment.
 We offer a wide range of courses at all levels and can support you in exploring your options.

 Take the enrolment tour with our College Advice Team.